-This year the first RNA interference therapy was approved, after 20 years in development.
-We asked some experts about the current state of the field and what we can expect to see in 2019 and beyond.
+The first RNA interference therapy was approved in 2018, after 20 years in development.
+What can we expect to see in the RNAi field in 2019 and beyond?

-After two decades of scientific effort, multiple devastating clinical trial setbacks, and billions of dollars of research and development, RNA interference therapies are finally here.
-This year, for the first time, patients in both the EU and the USA are receiving life-saving treatments based on RNAi for a rare neurological disease called hereditary transthyretin-mediated amyloidosis.
+After two decades of scientific effort, multiple devastating clinical trial setbacks, and billions of dollars spent on research and development, RNA interference therapies are finally here.
+For the first time, patients in both Europe and the USA are receiving life-saving treatments based on RNAi for a rare neurological disease called hereditary transthyretin-mediated amyloidosis.

 It has been a long road to get to this point, and there were times when it seemed RNAi therapies might be consigned to the dustbin of ideas that failed to make it from the academic’s blackboard to the clinician’s inventory.